How to brew a V60

 How to make a V60 drip coffee

-- Then pour 220ml of boiling hot water into your cone shaped dripper so all the grounds are saturated evenly.
-Leave them to ‘bloom’ for 30 seconds, then continue to pour slowly – in concentric circles – until you’ve poured about two cups of water in total.
+- Pour 50-100ml of hot water into your V60 so all the coffee grounds are saturated evenly.
+Leave them to ‘bloom’ for 30 seconds, then continue to pour slowly – in circles until you’ve reached a total of 250ml (per serving).

-- Wait 1- 2 minutes for all the water to drip through, then remove filter paper with used grounds inside and dispose of them responsibly e.g. in your food waste / compost.
+- Wait 1- 2 minutes for all the water to drip through, then remove the filter paper with used grounds inside and dispose of them responsibly (e.g. in food waste / on your plants).

 - Serve, share, and enjoy a truly authentic taste of Japanese coffee culture.

-For more tips and tricks to help you in your pursuit of coffee perfection, click brew guides.
+For more tips and tricks to help you in your pursuit of coffee perfection, check out our brew guides.